oasis-open/cti-pattern-matcher/Notes.md

 is a mapping from observation expressions in the pattern to observations.
 The matcher does its job in a single traversal of the pattern parse tree.
 It maintains a list of candidate bindings and other state, pruning away those which don't work as it goes.
-At the end, the result is a list of all possible bindings, not just the first one found.
+At the end, the result is a list of many bindings, not just the first one found.

 ## Caveats

-- **The number of possible bindings can be large.**  If each observation expression matches a lot of observations, the number of bindings can grow exponentially.
-In the worst case, if N observations match N observation expressions (i.e. every observation expression matches every observation), and only the `ALONGWITH` observation operator is used, that's N! different possible bindings altogether.
+- **The number of bindings found can be large.**  If each observation expression matches a lot of observations, the number of bindings can grow exponentially.
+In the worst case, if N observations match N observation expressions (i.e. every observation expression matches every observation), and only the `AND` observation operator is used, that's N! different possible bindings altogether.

 - **High repeat counts can result in a lot of bindings.**  This is related to